A Nationally Accredited Health Department Since 2017

 DATA AND QUALITY:

-IMPROVING DATA REQUEST EFFICIENCY AND ACCESSIBILITY
+DATA REQUEST PROCESS AND RESPONSE TIME

-By December 31, 2024, reduce the number of business days to respond to data requests by 30% dependent on system.
+By December 31st, 2025, reduce the number of business days to respond to data requests by 30% dependent on system.
 1. Focus on Core Public Health

-Assess health status of the population.
+Assess health status of the population

 2. Develop and Enhance Systems to Support Core Public Health